 Thompson also appeared to be doing anything but engender a sense of team spirit or to raise confidence with frequent post-match attacks on players – many of whom he himself had just recruited – which only fuelled questions over recruitment strategy and man management skills as confidence levels seemed to drop to new lows.
 Results were not only poor but more concerns were raised about tactics and predictable play, to the increasing frustration of fans.

 These factors only caused the portion of anti-Thompson fans in the audience to grow and to become more vocal.

 Thompson won the league in his first season in Sheffield (with a roster mostly assembled by his predecessor) but being four years into a three year plan, with the gap to the champions widening and the home form worsening and the noise amongst anti-Thompson fans growing; today’s news, to me, feels like a good thing.

 Thompson’s effort can never be questioned and some of the personal abuse publicly levelled his way was vile, but any questions about his ability to continue leading this team were valid.
-The team were ultimately worse year-on-year during his reign, too many new signings came to nothing and this year the performances just weren’t good enough – or even entertaining enough; and his departure had a certain ring of inevitability about it.
+The Steelers were ultimately worse year-on-year during his reign, too many new signings came to nothing and this year the performances just weren’t good enough – or even entertaining enough; and his departure had a certain ring of inevitability about it.
 If the team has serious aspirations of challenging the dominance of the Devils, it needs a new person at the helm.

 For further reading, our own Mark Duell’s personal opinion piece from September 21st pretty much sums up my feelings: Here.